Privacy policy

 UKRIO needs to keep certain information about employees, volunteers, service users and suppliers to allow it to carry out the activities for which it was established.
 It also uses this information to monitor performance, achievements and for health and safety purposes.
 It is also necessary to process information so that staff can be recruited and paid, services supplied, events organised and legal obligations complied with.

 To comply with the law, information must be used fairly, stored safely and not disclosed to any other person unlawfully.
-To do this, UKRIO must comply with the Data Protection Principles and user privacy which are set out in the Data Protection Act 1998 (the 1998 DPA Act) and from the 25th May 2018 the General Data Protection Regulation (EU General Data Protection Regulation 2016 (GDPR) (EU 2016/679).
+To do this, UKRIO must comply with the Data Protection Principles and user privacy which are set out in the Data Protection Act 2018 and from the 1st January 2021, the General Data Protection Regulation (UK General Data Protection Regulation (UK GDPR).

-UKRIO and all staff, volunteers or others who process or use any personal information must ensure that they follow these principles at all times.
-To ensure that this happens, UKRIO has developed this policy.
+UKRIO and all staff, volunteers or other associates who process or use any personal information must ensure that they follow these principles at all times.

 Policy statement